Doreen Tower

 Doreen Tower is a high-rise skyscraper centered in the Gulshan-2 circle of Dhaka.
-The 25-story building has an height of 112 m, and is the 11th tallest building in Bangladesh.
+The 25-story building has a height of 112 m, and is the 11th tallest building in Bangladesh.
 It comprises the luxury hotel Four Points by Sheraton.

 History

 Rajdhani Unnayan Kartripakkha (RAJUK), the public authority responsible for overseeing urban development in Dhaka, approved the building plans in January 1998.
 Their approval came despite the fact that the building is twice the height allowed for the area, does not have the required setback, provides less than a third of the required parking, and lacks mandatory fire safety measures, including a fire-protected emergency staircase, fire fighting lift, and shelter space.